 While bottled water is safer and contains fewer contaminants than municipal water, it may still pose some health risks.

-For instance, BPA – which has been linked to health effects like cancer and infertility – can accumulate in bottled water.
+For instance, BPA (Bisphenol A) – which has been linked to health effects like cancer and infertility – can accumulate in bottled water.
 The materials used in the water bottles themselves may also leach into your water.

 Bottled Drinking Water Controversy